Build models to save the world. No assembly required.

 - differences between high school and university, and more.

-First-year Applied Mathematics courses
+First-year Applied Mathematics courses and beyond

 You may select advanced-stream courses for algebra, calculus, and computer science if you meet the requirements.